modio/modio-docs/public/en-us/game-management/monetization/restapi.md

 ### Managing File Access to Mods

 The API has a number of game options that can be enabled to manage file CDN access to mods.
-Please see the following endpoint: [game options](https://docs.mod.io/restapiref/#get-game-options).
+Please see the value of `api_access_options` in the game object returned by the endpoint: [get game](https://docs.mod.io/restapiref/#get-game).
 This can be managed via the web interface or the API.
 The recommended option is to use a bit of 4 and above or 8.
 This will require the user's authentication token to be supplied when attempting to download the mod.
 When bitwise of 8 is enabled, we will also check if the user owns the mod before allowing the download.

 ### General